ITI/memorizer/Documentation/memorizer/reference.rst

 ``clear_dead_objects``
-  - `WRITE` - Clear Memorizer's tracking information of any object that has completed its lifecycle (i.e. has been free'd), regardless of whether that data has been reported.
+  - `WRITE` - Clear Memorizer's tracking information of any object that has completed its lifecycle (i.e. has been freed), regardless of whether that data has been reported.
     The value written is not used for anything.
   - `READ` - n/a

 ``clear_printed_objects``
-  - `WRITE` - Clear Memorizer's tracking information of any object that has completed its lifecycle (i.e. has been free'd), but only if that data has been previously reported via ``kmap``.
+  - `WRITE` - Clear Memorizer's tracking information of any object that has completed its lifecycle (i.e. has been freed), but only if that data has been previously reported via ``kmap``.
     The value written is not used for anything.
   - `READ` - n/a